zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/docker/dockerfile.md

 armclang --version
 ```
 Congratulations.
 You have a docker environment containing the Arm Compiler for Embedded and the FVP library, which you can share and replicate as needed.

-## Next step

-Why not try to [Build and run your first embedded image](../../bare-metal/) in your docker environment.